 - staying hydrated

-People can also take laxatives to help soften stools and promote bowel movements.
+Laxatives can help with constipation.
 However, not all laxatives are suitable for people recovering from surgery.
-Be sure to consult a doctor about laxative use following surgery.
+A person should speak with a doctor before taking laxative medications.

-Healthcare providers can use a combination of physical exams and laboratory tests to diagnose bowel disorders.
+Healthcare professionals use a combination of physical exams and laboratory tests to diagnose bowel disorders.

-People who experience symptoms of a bowel disorder on a regular basis should make an appointment with a healthcare provider.
-At the appointment, they will ask about the type and duration of the symptoms the person has been experiencing.
+People who experience symptoms of a bowel disorder on a regular basis should make an appointment with a doctor.

-Specialized tests and scans may aid in the diagnose of IBD and intestinal obstructions.
+Specialized tests and scans may help in the diagnosis of IBD and intestinal obstructions.
 These can include:

-Depending on their condition, a person may be able to manage their symptoms and reduce their risk of flare-ups by making the following lifestyle and dietary changes:
+Depending on their condition, a person may be able to manage their symptoms by making the following changes to their diet and daily habits: